 The NCH 700 contains six microphones for noise cancellation, but it pairs two of those microphones with two others for a four-mic system that optimizes in the voice pickup.
 Not only does it eliminate and isolate background noise, but also it helps when you are in the call, the opposite to hear you crisp and clear.

 Its ambient mode is what matters for people with tinnitus, it’s basically a dream for them.
-The goal of the ambient mode is to make it like you are not wearing headphones at all and bose sure nails that sensation.
+The goal of the ambient mode is to make it like you are not wearing noise cancelling headphones at all and Bose sure nails that sensation.

 Battery-life wise, it promises to be there with you through 20 hours of non-stop music.